-- Site personnel will remain vigilant for the presence of potentially unrecorded instances of INNS or injurious weeds in road verges throughout the works period.
-Should any INNS be identified in working areas, no works shall take place within 7m of these areas until the BEAR Scotland Environment Team can provide further advice on additional mitigation measures. - Works will be strictly limited to areas required for access and resurfacing works.
-Unnecessary encroachment onto terrestrial or aquatic areas will not be tolerated. - Site personnel will remain vigilant for the presence of any protected species throughout the works period.
-Should a protected species be noted during construction, works will temporarily halt until the species has sufficiently moved on.
-Any sightings of protected species shall be reported to the BEAR Scotland Environment Team. - A 'soft start' will be implemented on site each day.
-This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Relevant toolbox talks for working with protected species will be included in the SEMP. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g., storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - Any artificial lighting used during night works or periods of low light levels will be directional and will avoid spilling into sensitive areas where possible.

-• If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.
+- Personnel will remain vigilant for the presence of INNS or injurious weeds in road verges throughout the works period.
+Should any INNS be identified in working areas, works will be restricted to a 7m buffer of any growth where reasonably practicable. - A 'soft start' will be implemented on site each day.
+This will involve switching on vehicles and checking under/around vehicles and the immediate work area for mammals prior to works commencing to ensure none are present and that there is a gradual increase in noise. - Any excavations, exposed pipes/drains, or areas where an animal could become trapped (e.g. storage containers) will be covered over when not in use, at the end of each shift, and following completion of the works to avoid animals falling in and becoming trapped. - If fencing is utilised at any point during the works, a gap of 200mm from ground level will be provided, allowing free passage for mammals and preventing entrapment.